 Pediatric dentistry is appropriate from infancy through adolescence.
-Pediatric dentistry is primarily preventative dentistry and is considered the first level of defense against dental abnormalities.
+Pediatric dentistry is primarily preventative dentistry and is considered the first line of defense against dental abnormalities.

 Wilmington dentists Drs.
-Mike Gioffre and Georgette Binnersley have expertise in pediatric dentistry including treating some of the most difficult cases worldwide.
-Their dental cases include cleft palate and full mouth restoration on children and adults.
-Both doctors are life time volunteers and travel to remote locations to bring pediatric dental care to children in need.
+Mike Gioffre and Georgette Binnersley have expertise in pediatric dentistry, including treating some of the most difficult cases worldwide.
+Their dental cases include cleft palate repair and full-mouth restorations in children and adults.
+Both doctors are lifetime volunteers and travel to remote locations to bring pediatric dental care to children in need.

-At First State Dental we place special emphasis on preventive dental education for young and teenage patients.
-Our services are focused on age appropriate dental needs.
-Your child’s initial dental experience should be a positive experience that establishes a good foundation for life-long dental health.
+At First State Dental, we place special emphasis on preventive dental education for young and teenage patients.
+Our services focus on age-appropriate dental care.
+Your child’s initial dental experience should be positive and establish a good foundation for lifelong dental health.

 Tooth Eruption-Baby's First Teeth